TheMarlboroMan/ngtest-module/README.md

 	- Using the CoreModule to provide only services, moving the services from SharedModule (thus rendering all previous experiments moot).
 	- Using the SharedModule to provide common components, directives, and pipes, including exporting angular ones, reducing js imports.
 master-plus-v3:
 	- First foray into animations... entry of "Welcome" is animated.
-Leave does not work...
+Leave does not work: I guess the router removes the component before it can be animated.
 	- Added a list of elements into the dance components.
 Animated according to state, depicting possibilities with default css properties and explicit animation states.
+Leaving DOES work.

 I would do a master-plus-vX with things like injectors and useValue, non class services (dependencies) but I can't for the life of me figure out what kind of problem are these two supposed to solve in such an opinionated framework.